forcedotcom/sfdx-scanner/docs/_articles/en/custom-rules/author.md

 Here are the [instructions](https://pmd.github.io/latest/pmd_userdocs_extending_writing_rules_intro.html) on how to write PMD Custom Rules.
 PMD Rules may be either XPath-based or Java-based, and these rule types must be authored differently.
 <br>
-To be compatible with the Salesforce CLI Scanner, PMD custom rules must also meet the following criteria:
+To be compatible with the Salesforce Code Analyzer, PMD custom rules must also meet the following criteria:
 - Rules must  be __defined__ in XML files whose path matches the format ```<some base dir>/category/<language>/<filename>.xml```.
 - XPath-based rules can be contained in standalone XML files.
 - Java-based rules must be compiled, and bundled into a JAR.